akkadotnet/akka.net/docs/articles/discovery/index.md

 # Discovery

 > [!WARNING]
->This module is currently marked as @ref:[may change](../common/may-change.md)
+>This module is currently marked as **may change**.
 >This means that API or semantics can change without warning or deprecation period.
+It's in a beta state.

-Akka Discovery provides an interface around various ways of locating services.
+Akka.NET Discovery provides an interface around various ways of locating services.
 The built in methods are:

 * Configuration
 * DNS